py-typedlogic/py-typedlogic/README.md

 ## Next Steps

-- Consult the main docs
+- Consult the [main docs](https://py-typedlogic.github.io/py-typedlogic/) for more information